yogevshalmon/ebat/README.md

 Both directories may also include the original benchmark file in a different format.

-This structure allows for easy organization and access to various circuit comparisons across different benchmark families.

 ### NP-Equivalence Table Result

 To reproduce the NP-Equivalence results, you must enable mapping with negated inputs using the parameter `/alg/allow_input_neg_map 1`.